Resch-Gabriel-Z/My-RL-Explorations/README.md

 create, but from the Policy directly, by creating a Probability Distribution that chooses the best action with high probability.

+- VPG: or REINFORCE, is the start-point for many people who want to learn Policy Gradient.
+It uses a Probability Distribution, that is shaped by the Network, to select an action in the environment.
+With the formula by the policy gradient theorem, we update the Network such that the shape of the Probability distribution will get high cumulative rewards.
+- PPO-Clip: in PPO-Clip (in this implementation with an Actor-Critic Model) we act similar to VPG but also include a clip such that the updated Network will not differ to much from the original Network which should result in a more stable Network.

 # Installation & Usage

 Feel free to download this repository and change it however you want, I didn't try to make a software out of it that